Written by MacuHealth

 But what does being peer-reviewed mean to patients?
 We’ll define what the term means and review what research must undergo to achieve this status.

-Before a newspaper or a magazine publishes an article, an editor checks it for, among other things, readability by a large audience.
-It then undergoes a fact-checking process to ensure that the writer’s story is correct and that any facts or statistics used in the article haven’t changed.
-There is usually one person designated to do this, and often, the author, editor or fact-checker is not an expert in a particular field.
+Before a newspaper or a magazine publishes an article, an editor checks it for readability by a large audience.
+Then, a fact-checker makes sure any facts the author used have not changed.
+Usually, the author, editor or fact-checker is not an expert in a particular field.

-When a scholar sends their research for publication to a journal, the editor ensures that it’s written for an audience of researchers, which means it’ll contain terms typically understood by experts.
-But instead of sending to one person for a fact-check, the journal’s editor sends these findings to peers as an extra step in the publication process.
+When a scholar sends their research for publication to a peer-reviewed journal, the editor ensures that it’s written for an audience of researchers.
+This means it’ll contain terms typically understood by experts.
+But instead of sending it to one person for a fact-check, the journal’s editor sends these findings to peers as an extra step in the publication process.

-The method of peer-reviewing can be complicated and lengthy.
+The method of being in a peer-reviewed journal can be complicated and lengthy.
 According to the American Psychological Association, here are the four steps of the journey:

-MacuHealth’s motto is “Embrace the science,” and completing the peer-review process is a significant test of scientific integrity.
-There are over 30 peer-reviewed publications that support the effectiveness, bioavailability, and safety of MacuHealth’s formulations, which speaks to its dedication to science.
-Despite the length of time it takes to be peer-reviewed, it’s vital for the safety and trust of its customers.
+MacuHealth embraces science, and completing the peer-review process is a significant test of scientific integrity.
+There are over 40 peer-reviewed publications that support the effectiveness, bioavailability, and safety of MacuHealth’s formulations.
+Despite the length of time it takes to be peer-reviewed, it’s vital for the protection and trust of its customers.

-When researchers evaluate MacuHealth in their studies, and the results of them are peer-reviewed and ultimately published, it gives eye care professionals and patients confidence to trust its claims and realize the supplement’s health benefits.
-Its willingness to undergo this process is a vital part of what sets MacuHealth apart from the competition.
+When researchers evaluating MacuHealth publish their studies in a peer-reviewed journal, it gives eye care professionals and patients confidence to trust its claims and realize the supplement’s health benefits.
+Our willingness to undergo this process sets MacuHealth apart from the competition.

 Formulated by scientists and clinically proven to support eye health for both healthy and diseased eyes.